 After the donuts fry, let them cool on a few paper towels and then glaze them up!

-Interestingly, I found that these donuts were best after they sat for a few hours.
+Interestingly, I found that these Old Fashioned Sour Cream Donuts were best after they sat for a few hours.
 Even a day later they were excellent, but I didn’t love them while they were still really warm.
 As they cooled, the glaze hardened nicely and they developed a great texture.

 It’s fairly hard to match a great bakery donut at home, but I gave it a valiant effort and they aren’t that hard to make if you have the equipment.